CNHLakes/beyond_land_use/README.md

 Code and data
 for:

 **Stachelek et al. In press**.
-Granular measures of agricultural land-use influence lake nitrogen and phosphorus differently at macroscales. _Ecological Applications_
+Granular measures of agricultural land-use influence lake nitrogen and phosphorus differently at macroscales. _Ecological Applications_.

 ### Products